KingofApp/docs/modules/autoconfig/README.md

 Communications between parent and iframe are done using the [koapp widget communicator](https://github.com/KingofApp/koapp-widget-communicator)

 Configuration workflow:
-1. Controller listens to data incoming from the parent (King Of App Builder).
+1. Controller listens to data incoming from the parent (King Of App Builder) iframe.
 2. The user data can be captured inside the `data.plugin.scope` if defined in the builder or asked for it during the process inside the iframe.
-3. Once the configuration phase has finished, the `data.plugin.scope` should be altered and passed back to the parent (King Of App builder).
+3. Once the configuration phase has finished, the `data.plugin.scope` should be altered and passed back to the parent (King Of App builder) iframe.

 ### Listening to the data.